marcoevang/camilladsp-setrate/README.md

 `amixer -D <your device> controls`

-If the device driver sports the required *alsa control*, the above command should list a control whose name contains the word *'rate'*.
+If the device driver sports the required *alsa control*, the above command should list a control whose name contains the word *'rate'* (or something like that).
 In any case, please check the documentation of your device.

 For example, in the case of a *USB gadget*, the command: